s-d-a/DCS-ExportScripts/README.md

 ---

-See forums post here: https://forums.eagle.ru/topic/283178-dcs-exportscripts-for-stream-deck-community-github-library/
+See forums post here: https://forums.eagle.ru/topic/283178-dcs-exportscripts-for-stream-deck-community-github-library/ Read the wiki for export IDs: https://github.com/asherao/DCS-ExportScripts/wiki

 This is based off of DCS-ExportScripts (https://github.com/s-d-a/DCS-ExportScripts/wiki).
-The main purpose is to make customized exports for DCS-Interface (https://github.com/charlestytler/streamdeck-dcs-interface) for use with an Elgato Stream Deck
+The main purpose is to make customized exports for DCS-Interface (https://github.com/charlestytler/streamdeck-dcs-interface) for use with an Elgato Stream Deck.

 Following module export luas have been modified.
 Applicable DCS-ExportScripts ID is in parentheses:
 - AJS37